King of Prussia (shopping mall)

-King of Prussia (also referred to as King of Prussia Mall) is a shopping mall located in the community of King of Prussia in Upper Merion Township in the U.S. state of Pennsylvania.
-It is the largest shopping mall in Pennsylvania and the fifth-largest shopping mall in the United States in terms of gross leasable area.
+King of Prussia, colloquially known as the King of Prussia Mall and sometimes shortened to K.O.P., is a shopping mall located in the community of King of Prussia in Upper Merion Township, Pennsylvania.
+It is the largest shopping mall in Pennsylvania and the fourth-largest shopping mall in the United States in terms of gross leasable area.
 It is an upscale mall with 450 retailers.
-Its anchor stores include Bloomingdale's, Dick's Sporting Goods, Macy's, Neiman Marcus, Nordstrom, and Primark with two vacant anchor spots last occupied by JCPenney and Lord & Taylor.

-The mall, which opened in 1963, consisted of two distinct buildings known as The Plaza and The Court until August 2016, when a major expansion was completed and the two buildings were connected to create one large shopping mall.
+The mall opened in 1963, with a complex that became known as The Plaza at King of Prussia.
+A second, entirely separate complex, The Court at King of Prussia, opened adjacent to it in 1981.
+In 2016, a major expansion, now known as The Connector, was completed, connecting the two buildings and creating one large shopping mall.